jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Fine Tuning.md

 2. fine-tuning
 3. quantizing

-Aim - adapts pre-trained LLM models with new content to suit a particular task or application domain Knowledge - limited to knowledge in base model Up-to-date - static - expensive to extend
+goal is to improve performance in specific use cases Aim - adapts pre-trained LLM models with new content to suit a particular task or application domain Knowledge - limited to knowledge in base model Up-to-date - static - expensive to extend